ibm-cloud-docs/hp-virtual-servers/provision.md

 You can use the {{site.data.keyword.hpvs}} service to create a virtual server from the {{site.data.keyword.cloud_notm}} UI or from the CLI.
 {:shortdesc}

+You can use an IBM-provided image or your own image to provision a server.

-You can provision a server that uses an image that is provided by IBM or you can use your own image.
-If you want to use your own image, you need to create an image file and registration definition file as described [here](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-byoi).
+Use the CLI to provision a server if you want to:
+- [Use your own image](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-byoi).
+You need to create an image file and registration definition file as described [here](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-byoi).
+-  [Create servers](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hpvs-cli-plugin-hpvs_cli_plugin#create_instance) without a public inbound address.

+{:note}
+Do not use personal information, for example, your name, as the instance name or as part of the instance name.
+The data that you provide when you provision an instance or interact with the hpvs cli is not considered to be personal data or credentials.
+Learn more about IBM Cloud Hyper Protect Virtual Servers' Data usage and Certifications [here](https://www.ibm.com/software/reports/compatibility/clarity-reports/report/html/softwareReqsForProduct?deliverableId=165C6EF0FFDA11E8BABD512A6952EE1F).

 {:note}
 The Ubuntu servers are preconfigured in such a way that the passwords expire after 90 days.
 After the user password expires, you have 30 days to change your password.
 If you don't change your password within the 30 days, your account becomes inactive and it is no longer possible to log in via SSH even if you are using SSH-keys.
 For more information, see [Protecting a virtual server](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-protect_vs).